-Born in Bradford, UK in 1937, Hockney studied at the Royal College of Art in London under heavyweights such as Francis Bacon and Peter Blake.
-He notes being inspired early on by Pablo Picasso and Henri Matisse for their distinct yet varied styles.
+Born in Bradford, UK in 1937, David Hockney studied at the Royal College of Art in London under heavyweights such as Francis Bacon and Peter Blake.
+He was inspired early on by Pablo Picasso and Henri Matisse for their distinct yet varied styles.
 Here, we’re talking all things Hockney, including some of his favorite subjects, and how he stays relevant in the digital age.

-Most pop artists were focused on consumerism and everyday items that were a shock to see within gallery walls.
+Many Pop artists were focused on consumerism and everyday items.
 For example, Andy Warhol was likely to create portraits of celebrities like Elvis or Marilyn Monroe and that was part of the appeal.
 It was pop culture crossing over to fine art.
 Hockney, however, did things a little differently.
 His Pop Art was about making art more accessible and fun.
 It’s why he used bright colors and bold shapes.
 He also liked to depict his close relationships with the real people in his life.
 They weren’t celebrities – but viewers resonated with the portraits just the same.

 Are you enjoying this article?Sign up to our Free Weekly Newsletter

 In the early 80s, Hockney started working with photography collage using Polaroids and 35mm processed color photos.
 He usually took photos of a single subject at different times of the day and using different perspectives to create one uniform image.
-For example, Pearblossom Highway is comprised of over 700 separate photographs.
+For example, Pearblossom Highway, 1986, is comprised of over 700 separate photographs.
 He preferred this type of photography since he felt wide-lens shots that were becoming more popular at the time would come out looking distorted.
 He started joining narrowly focused photos together and found they told better stories than single shots.
 His photo collages were then born.

 No – he’s not painting the actual device.
 Hockney uses programs within the iPad to create digital paintings, much like how illustrators at animation studios like Disney and Pixar create their animated movies and TV shows.
 One of the most interesting aspects of this new way of painting is the fact that you can see his process from start to finish.
-The painting gets saved as a digital copy while we’re able to watch the creation of his pieces like rewinding a tape.
-This not only helps art lovers enjoy the piece more completely, but it’s an incredible teaching tool as well.
+The painting gets saved as a digital copy and we’re able to watch the creation of his artworks like rewinding a tape.
+This not only helps art lovers enjoy the work in a new way, but it’s an incredible teaching tool as well.

 Even in his 80s, Hockney has found a way to stay relevant in the art world using digital technology to tell stories and share his love of painting.
 With vibrant colors and a knack for storytelling through a still image, Hockney is a British treasure and, as art collectors, we’re lucky he’s still at work.